cdapio/cdap/cdap-docs/included-applications/source/etl/plugins/batchsources/snapshotparquet.rst

 SnapshotParquet sink.
 It will read only the last snapshot written to that sink.
 For example, you might want to create daily snapshots of a database by reading the entire contents of a table and writing it to a SnapshotParquet sink.
-You might then want to use this source to read the most recent snapshot and run some data analysis on it.
+You might then want to use this source to read the most recent snapshot and run a data analysis on it.

 .. rubric:: Properties